AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm

 Every time \texttt{dynamicAdaptation()} is run, the grid is reconstructed based on the $K\times K$ matrix.
 This procedure begins by drawing an individual $x_i \in P$ uniformly at random, which is placed in the first position of the new grid.
-After this first placement, the rest of population members are sequentially inserted in the adjacent position to the last introduced element.
-For new placements, a random individual with same skill factor $\tau_{i}$ is chosen under a probability equal to $p_{same\_task}$, which is kept fixed along the search.
-If learned during the search in the same fashion than the rest of the $K\times K$ matrix, the high number of mutations make $p_{same\_task}$ eventually dominate numerically over the probability of locating together different tasks, which eventually hinders the convergence of AT-MFCGA as per its cellular neighborhood structure.
+After this first placement, the remaining members of the population are sequentially inserted into the position adjacent to the last introduced element.
+For new placements, a random individual with the same skill factor $\tau_{i}$ is chosen under a probability equal to $p_{same\_task}$, which remains the same throughout the search.
+If learned during the search in the same fashion as the rest of the $K\times K$ matrix, the high number of mutations make $p_{same\_task}$ eventually dominate numerically over the probability of locating different tasks together.
+This eventually hinders the convergence of AT-MFCGA as per its cellular neighborhood structure.
 With probability $1-p_{same\_task}$, $\mathbf{x}_j$ is chosen by following a \textit{roulette wheel selection} procedure using the $K\times K$ matrix described above.
 Specifically, $\mathbf{x}_j$ is drawn at random from the individuals in the remaining population that feature skill factor $\tau_j$, where:

-By proceeding in this way, the grid rebuilding mechanism favors the placement of complementary individuals in adjacent positions, inducing a controlled amount of local diversity of individuals with synergistic skill factors inside the newly generated neighborhoods.
+It should be noted that additional generic procedures can be found in the literature for the same purpose: to sample an individual from a ranked population as per its relative fitness value.
+We have used this procedure due to the fact that it is conceptually simple, yet leads to a grid rebuilding mechanism that allocates together synergistically related individuals over the cellular automata.

-Two crucial aspects should be considered for fully understanding this procedure.
-On the one hand, once a new row is started the last element of the previous row is used as reference for the new insertion, so that border effects are minimized (due to e.g. rectangular cellular grids a Moore neighborhoods).
+Two crucial aspects should be considered in order to fully understanding this procedure.
+On the one hand, once a new row is started, the last element of the previous row is used as reference for the new insertion, so that border effects are minimized (due to e.g. rectangular cellular grids a Moore neighborhoods).
 On the other hand, once all the individuals with the same skill tasks are already inserted, the probabilities of the \textit{roulette wheel selection} are updated considering the tasks of individuals that are still to be deployed on the grid.